Jeffrey Epstein shows no sign of injury following possible suicide attempt

 Breaking News Emails

-The brief hearing in lower Manhattan marked the first time the accused sex trafficker was seen in public since he was found injured inside the Metropolitan Correction Center in a possible suicide attempt.
+The brief hearing in lower Manhattan marked the first time the accused sex trafficker was seen in public since he was found injured inside the Metropolitan Correctional Center in a possible suicide attempt.

-On Wednesday, the jailed money manager walked into court wearing blue prison pants and a matching top.
-He displayed no signs of injuries and sat quietly at the defense table, at times with his chin resting on interlocked hands, as his lawyers and prosecutors discussed a possible trial date.
+On Wednesday, the jailed money manager walked into court wearing blue prison pants and a matching shirt.
+He displayed no signs of injuries and sat quietly at the defense table, at times with his chin resting on interlocked hands, as his lawyers and the prosecutors discussed a possible trial date.

 Epstein's lawyers, citing one million pages of discovery materials, asked for a trial date after Labor Day 2020.
 Prosecutors argued for an earlier date citing the significant public interest in the case.